HTTP-RPC/Sierra/README.md

 <img src="README/title.png" width="352px"/>

+The "tabColor" and "tabFont" attributes can be used to customize the title's appearance.

 ### Border and Padding Values
 The "border" and "padding" attributes can be used to create a solid border and reserve space around a component, respectively.
 For example, this markup creates a label with a light gray border and four pixels of padding on each side: